anadeem717/Water-Leak-Detector/README.md

 # Water Leak Detector

+## Note
+Currently working on implementing a WiFi module to the system so user can get alerts on the phone.

 ## Abstract

 The **Water Leak Detector** is a real-time Arduino-based system designed to identify and alert users to water leaks, helping to prevent damage and costly repairs.
 This project employs two Arduinos: one monitors for water leaks, while the other manages alarms via LEDs, a buzzer, and an LCD display.
 The system provides immediate notification and allows users to deactivate the alarm by pressing a button.
 The Arduinos communicate using serial communication, ensuring accurate and responsive performance.
 Unlike traditional water measurement systems, this project emphasizes rapid detection and alerting.